Research Output per year

 Research output per year

-Anne Dijkstra is an assistant professor in Science Communication in Twente.
-She studies the changing relationship between science and society and is involved in several international projects.
-She worked as a project manager and senior science communication advisor.
-As a volunteer, she organises meetings for the Science Café Deventer and a successful science-art festival ‘KOP-festival’.
+Anne M. Dijkstra is an associate professor in Science Communication in Twente.
+She studies the changing relationship between science and society from a science communication perspective and is leading research in several (international) projects.
+She leads the Research Centre for Science Communication & Public Engagement.
+Previously, she worked as a project manager and senior science communication advisor.
+As a volunteer, she organises meetings for the Science Café Deventer.
+She organises successful science-art festivals Science Café Noir and in the past ‘KOP-festival’.

 In 2020, the book 'Science Communication.
 An Introduction' was published by World Scientific Publisher (Singapore/London).
 Anne Dijkstra was one of the editors and contributed as an author to several chapters.
-The text book is based on the Dutch book Wetenschapscommunicatie, een kennisbasis (2014).
-In 2013 Anne was a visiting researcher at Newcastle University and a visitor at the Institute of Advanced Study at Durham University.
+Anne was a visiting researcher at Newcastle University and a visitor at the Institute of Advanced Study at Durham University in 2013.
 In 2008 she defended her PhD dissertation with the title ‘Of publics and science.
 How publics engage with biotechnology and genomics’.
 Prior to her academic work she worked as a project manager and (science and risk) communication advisor.

-Currently, she is involved as a researcher in two EU projects.
-The goal of the GoNano project (No 768622, 2017-2020, NMBP) is to improve the responsiveness of research and innovation processes to public values and concerns.
+The goal of the GoNano project (No 768622, 2017-2020) was to improve the responsiveness of research and innovation processes to public values and concerns.
 Thus, Governing Nanotechnologies through societal engagement.
-In RRI2SCALE (No 872526, 2020-2023) sustainable regional innovation is explored and fostered.
-RRI2SCALE stands for Responsible Research and Innovation Ecosystems at Regional Scale for Intelligent Cities, Transport and Energy.
+Outcomes, e.g.: Connect and affect: how stakeholder interactions facilitate technological change (PhD thesis S. Jansma)

 Research output: Chapter in Book/Report/Conference proceeding › Chapter › Academic › peer-review

-Research output: Chapter in Book/Report/Conference proceeding › Chapter › Professional
+Research output: Chapter in Book/Report/Conference proceeding › Chapter › Academic

 Activity: Participating in or organising an event › Organising a conference, workshop, ...